 We physically back up images 2x during each event and again when arriving at the studio in two other separate locations.
 At any given time, your photos are in no less than 4 different physical locations and backed-up via 2 cloud services as well.
 This redundancy lets everyone sleep well!

-Photographers that haven't photographed professionally for a long time aren't aware of the nuances that go into image preservation.
+Part time and new photographers usually aren't aware of the nuances that go into image preservation.

 Do you limit time?
 Why are other photographer's packages based on hours?

 With the exception of small, intimate ceremonies, we don't limit time on shoots - engagements, weddings, corporate, family shoots, anything.
 Clients are more relaxed when they know that they don't need to watch the clock.
-If I accept a shoot - whether a corporate assignment, wedding or event, I walk away from each shoot knowing that I was able to capture every possible image for a client.
+When I accept a shoot, I walk away knowing that I was able to capture every possible image for a client.

-I'm very, very used to shooting long hours.
-I believe that most photographers put time limits on packages, because they can get overwhelmed with long shooting days and can perform only in a small time frame.
+I'm very, very used to shooting long hours under intense pressure.
+I believe that some photographers put time limits on packages because long shooting days can be overwhelming.

 How much do you charge?

 Because every couples’ needs are different, detailed pricing and date availability are provided upon request.
-Generally, my shooting fee ranges from $4,500-$12,000, with most weddings averaging $7500.
+Generally, my shooting fee for weddings ranges from $4,500-$12,000, with most averaging $6500-$7500.
 If you are planning a weekday, off-season, short ceremony, or if it's approaching fast, we'll see what we can do.
 I'm a nice, reasonable guy, so feel free and contact me and tell me about your event.
 Please fill out the contact form or email directly and we'll be in touch with the specifics.

+There are no other costs on top of the shooting fee.
 I provide all high-resolution images, retouched.
-Albums and prints are just done at cost - there is never any markup from my lab or binders (often photographers mark up albums and prints as high as 10x)
+Albums and prints are just done at cost - there is never any markup on top of the lab costs (often photographers mark up albums and prints as high as 10x).